Were Ancient Tamils the first to Write about a 6th sense?!

 For anyone looking to learn Tamil, they are met with two paths: இலக்கணம் (ilakkanam) Grammar and இலக்கியம் (ilakkiyam) Literature.

 We often neglect grammar.
-However, I believe both Literature and Grammar can tell us a lot about what ancient Tamils knew and how they lived.
+However, I believe both literature and grammar can tell us a lot about what ancient Tamils knew and how they lived.

 For example, take the Tamil alphabet.
 Its composition explains existence.